Diabetes Care at Magnolia in Corinth

 - Tingling, pain, or numbness in the hands/feet (type 2)

-If you are experiencing any of these symptoms, or you are struggling with your day-to-day management of the disease, please call the Magnolia Diabetes Center (located inside of the Magnolia Specialty Clinic) at (662) 665-8041.
-Our clinic is located at 3704 Hwy 72 West, Corinth, MS, 38834.
+If you are experiencing any of these symptoms, or you are struggling with your day-to-day management of the disease, please call the Magnolia Diabetes Center (located inside of Magnolia Family Medical Practice) at 662-286-0088.
+Our clinic is located at 121 Pratt Drive Suite 1A Corinth, MS 38834.

 Before people develop type 2 diabetes, they almost always have “prediabetes” — blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.